pravisankar/origin/images/ipfailover/keepalived/README.md

         $ #  && echo "YAY"

-3. Bring back the minion ("YAY") ...
+3. Bring back the node ("YAY") ...

         $ vagrant up minion-{1,2}

-4. Wait for the minion to come back online.
+4. Wait for the node to come back online.

-5. Check how the VIPs are balanced between the 2 minions.
+5. Check how the VIPs are balanced between the 2 nodes.

         for m in minion-1 minion-2; do
           vagrant ssh $m -c "ip a ls dev enp0s8"